nathanbirrell/poseidon/README.md

 1. Run a local build with `foreman start`
 1. Install Rubocop and the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) ([Atom](https://fmcgeough.wordpress.com/2015/11/14/using-rubocop-in-atom/), [RubyMine](#TODO))

-Optional: install and use [Pow](http://pow.cx) for nice local development server/tools/urls:

-1. Install Pow: `curl get.pow.cx | sh` and Powder (a helpful tool for it) `gem install powder`
-1. Add your local project to pow: `cd ~/.pow; ln -s /path/to/poseidon`
-1. Add RVM env to Pow env `rvm env . > .powenv`
-1. Open [http://poseidon.dev](http://poseidon.dev) in your browser.
-This is your local instance of Poseidon to play with.
-If you need to restart, use powder with `powder restart`

 LiveReload:

 * If you're working on the front-end, it's convenient to use [Live Reload](https://mattbrictson.com/lightning-fast-sass-reloading-in-rails).
 To use it, run `guard -P livereload`.